potassco/coom-suite/docs/examples/travel-bike.md

 it contains numeric features and constraints involving arithmetics and aggregate functions.

-!!! info "fclingo"
+!!! info "flingo"
     Problems involving large numeric ranges may time out when using the clingo encoding due to large groundings.
-    Here, hybrid solver fclingo, which handles integers natively, can be used by specifying the `--solver fclingo` option.
+    Here, hybrid solver flingo, which handles integers natively, can be used by specifying the `--solver flingo` option.

 !!! info "Acknowledgements"
     The Travel Bike example has been provided by [denkbares].